 3. Allows Expression of Feelings and Opinions

-These discussions can often be difficult as couples may feel vulnerable, however, a safe environment will allow more open communication.
+These discussions can often be difficult as couples may feel vulnerable; however, a safe environment will allow more open communication.

-These difficult conversations may result in a partner bringing up underlying issues that have been bugging them and this will give the couple the opportunity to deal with them.
+These difficult conversations may result in a partner bringing up underlying issues that have been bugging them, and this will give the couple the opportunity to deal with them.

-4. Sense of Humour
+4. Sense of Humor

-It is important to remember that there is a difference between joking and being sarcastic.
-When you and your partner make light of a situation, it can help to relieve the tension and show your partner that you are not taking the situation too seriously.
-But ensure that you provide your partner with the opportunity to feel heard before you start making light of the situation.
+There is a difference between joking and being sarcastic.
+When you and your partner make light of a situation, it can help to relieve the tension and show each other that you are not taking the situation too seriously or personally.

 5. Staying Connected

 Use the bickering as an opportunity to better understand your partner and their needs.
-By avoiding the blame game you will be able to ensure that as a couple you stay connected.
+By avoiding the blame game, you will be able to ensure that, as a couple, you stay connected.